jpavelka/IMSE780/md_src/sections/stochastic_processes/markov_decision_processes.md

 \end{bmatrix}
 $$

-So it seems that the best randomized policy is actually a stationary policy as well!
+So it seems that the best randomized policy is actually a deterministic policy as well!
 It turns out that this is not a coincidence.
 Let's examine the formulation we created.
 It contains $M+2$ constraints, but actually (for the same reason as we saw when calculating steady-state probabilities in +@sec:markovSteadyState) one of these constraints will be redundant.
 So in effect the model has only $M+1$ rows.
 This means that when the problem is solved via the simplex method, there can be only $M+1$ variables with non-zero values.
 Furthermore, it can be shown[^assumedIrreducible] that for any $i$, $y_{ik}>0$ must hold for some $k$.

 The end result is that for each state $i$, exactly one decision $k$ will have $y_{ik}>0$.
 Thus $\pi_i=y_{ik}$ for that $k$, meaning that $D_{ik}=y_{ik}/\pi_i=1$ for that $k$ and 0 for all other decisions.
 In other words, any policy obtained via the simplex method will be a deterministic one.
 This means that allowing randomized policies cannot improve the long-run cost per unit time, which is an interesting result.